Content

 2.

-Critically explore and articulate a range of ideas about human nature both within and beyond the Christian tradition.
+Assess a range of ideas about human nature that lie beyond or challenge the Christian tradition and bring them into critical dialogue with the Christian tradition.

 3.

-Provide a well-developed theological response to the claims of Transhumanism, Posthumanism and Antihumanism.
+Provide a nuanced theological response to the claims of Transhumanism and Posthumanism.

 4.

-Respond theologically to the ethical questions raised by the extension of human capacity and of the human life span.
+Provide a critical theological response to the ethical questions raised by the extension of human capacity and of the human life span

 Unit sequence